Microsoft Tay chatbot

-Tay, an AI chatbot released on Twitter in March 2016 that was programmed to respond to other Twitter users and caption photographs provided to it, was manipulated to generate racist, homophobic and anti-semitic tweets.
-The fracas resulted in questions about the quality of Microsoft's artificial intelligence capabilities, and in the bot's suspension.
+Tay, an AI chatbot released by Microsoft that was programmed to respond to other Twitter users and caption photographs provided to it, was manipulated to generate racist, homophobic and anti-semitic tweets.

 Designed by Microsoft to mimic a 19-year-old American girl, Tay was meant to improve itself by learning from interacting with human beings on Twitter.
 However, Twitter users started trolling the bot, resulting in it spewing tens of thousands of racist, homophobic and anti-semitic tweets.